cloudfoundry/community/toc/rfc/rfc-draft-bindable-secrets.md

 }
 ```

-The `type` parameter corresponds with a [CredHub credential type](https://docs.cloudfoundry.org/credhub/credential-types.html).
-To start we will focus on supporting the `value` and `json` credential types, but can expand to others like the `certificate` type as these may pave the way to future enhancements and use cases.
+The `type` field corresponds with a [CredHub credential type](https://docs.cloudfoundry.org/credhub/credential-types.html).
+To start, `secret`s will support the `value` and `json` credential types.
+In the future, this can be expanded to other CredHub-supported types like `certificate`, to support additional use cases.

-#### Example `Secret Binding` Object
+#### Example `secret_binding` Object

 ```json
 {